-infections, and LH occurs more frequently with needle reuse.2 Puder et al. suggested that using pen needles up to five times does not lead to needle tip deformity and does not increase pain or unpleasantness.15 Furthermore, such limited reuse could help save money for healthcare systems.15 bag.
-Storing insulin in room temperature, which may exceed 30°C in summer in this area, may decrease the efficacy of insulin.2 Though the insulin storage practice was satisfactory in the majority, a good number of subjects in the current study stored insulin at room temperature before use.
-Olamoyegun et al., in Nigeria, had similar observations.13 Unfortunately, we found the majority of the pen users to keep the pen devices with needles in the refrigerator in between injections.
-Pens should never be refrigerated with needles as this practice may cause insulin to precipitate in the needle and the needle may become blocked causing improper dosing.2
+Reusing makes needles distorted and bent, as a result, injection-related complications including pain, bruising, local bleeding, infections and LH occur more frequently with needle reuse.2 Puder et al. suggested that using pen needles up to five times does not lead to needle tip deformity and does not increase pain or unpleasantness.15 Furthermore, such limited reuse could help save money for healthcare systems.15

+Insulin vials and pens that are not in active use must be refrigerated, but not frozen.
+In places where a refrigerator is not available, such as in rural areas, the insulin vial may be kept in water in an earthen pitcher or wide-mouthed bottle after being air-tied in a plastic bag.
+Storing insulin at room temperature, which may exceed 30°C in summer in this area, may decrease the efficacy of insulin.2 Though the insulin storage practice was satisfactory in the majority, a good number of subjects in the current study stored insulin at room temperature before use.
+Olamoyegun et al. in Nigeria, had similar observations.13 Unfortunately, we found the majority of the pen users kept the pen devices with needles in the refrigerator in between injections.
+Pens should never be refrigerated with needles as this practice may cause insulin to precipitate in the needle and the needle may become blocked causing improper dosing.2 Cloudy insulins (premixed and neutral protamine Hagedorn [NPH]) must be suspended by proper tipping or rolling before the injection is given.
+Failure to re-suspend NPH and premixed insulins leads to significant variability in action profile, particularly the nocturnal plasma insulin concentration resulting in blood glucose variability, including hypoglycaemic episodes.2 Proper suspension practice was not observed in the majority of our study subjects; though the ROW scenario was better, the Indian ITQ Study had a similar picture.^{10,11}